bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Bash-Proficiency-In-Under-15-Minutes.md

 ### <a href="https://egghead.io/lessons/bash-understand-exit-statuses-in-bash" class="markup--anchor markup--h3-anchor">Understand exit statuses in bash</a>

-Get the last run command's exit status
+Get the last run command’s exit status

     ls
     # will be 0 if it ran successfully, 1 - 255 for an error